-It’s easy to end-up with what I now consider to be the perfect velvet slippers in abundance as they come in so many different colours and embroidery motifs, I can’t take my eyes of the new addition to French Sole collection, Hefner style with Dragonfly embroidery which would go so well with a 1930s brooch with similar motif, but fabulous design aside, let’s talk about comfort first.
+It’s easy to end up with what I now consider to be the perfect velvet slippers in abundance as they come in so many different colours and embroidery motifs, I can’t take my eyes of the new addition to the French Sole collection, Hefner style with Dragonfly embroidery which would go so well with a 1930s brooch with a similar motif, but fabulous design aside, let’s talk about comfort first.

-In the photographs taken by Gregory Michael King I’m wearing a Couture top and headpiece by Veroni Deco (you can read about the couturier extraordinaire here), 1940s skirt and French Sole Queen Bee velvet slippers.
+In the photographs taken by Gregory Michael King, I’m wearing a Couture top and headpiece by Veroni Deco (you can read about the couturier extraordinaire ), a 1940s skirt and French Sole Queen Bee velvet slippers.

 French Sole London 2022 campaign shot by Gregory Michael King.